Bragado/RedReader/esofDocs/Model Process.md

 ---

 ###Introduction
 RedReader is an open source mobile app available in Android and IOS.
-Known by “unofficial, open source cliente for reddit”, already have 50.000 downloads on playStore.
+Known by “unofficial, open source client for reddit”, already have 50.000 downloads on playStore.
 Launched in 2013, version 1.3.0, it come a long way till this current version available, 1.9.6.
 Its principal features are:
 *	Free and Open Source Software - no ads/tracking.
 *	Lightweight and fast
 *	Downloads are compressed to save bandwidth.